FredChamp/ReadTheDocTest/SAD/src/SDM-SAD-DataMigration.rst

 Context version
 ----------------

-The context version must be incremented after a data version changed.
-A context version can concern several data changed.
+The context version must be incremented after a data version modification.
+Different data can share the same context version.

-The context version is described in a ``.versions`` file.
-It defines the version of the context and of each associated data.
+The ``.versions`` file contains a detailed description of the context version, and the version of each data.

 Example of ``V1.versions``: